Rotax 912 Engine: 2,500 Hours in 29 Years (achieved in 2024)

 In flight, we cruise at low power settings.
 During the early years, that meant 4,800-4,900 rpm in cruise.

-In recent years, we have reduced this to 4,200-4,500 rpm.
+In recent years, we have reduced this to 4,200-4,500 rpm, with 4,300-4,400 rpm preferred.
 Our current goal is to be in the air a long time, not to get somewhere fast!
-We revert to higher rpm when strong headwinds would slow us down too much.
+We revert to higher rpm only when strong headwinds would slow us down too much.

-Cruise speed at the low power setting is 85 kts, and at the higher setting 95 kts.
+Cruise speed at the low power setting is 80-85 kts depending on payload, and at the higher setting 95 kts.

 Fuel consumption at the higher rpm is close to 4 gal/hr.
-For the reduced setting it used to be 3.5 gal/hr, but has dropped to 3.2 gal/hr after we replaced both carburetors.
+For the reduced setting it used to be 3.5 gal/hr, but dropped after we replaced both carburetors.
+A recent cross-country trip required just 3 gal/hr.
 More on this later.

-At the reduced setting, the engine outputs a bit more than 50% of max horsepower.
-This estimate uses the reasonable formula that each gallon/hr produces 13 hp.
+At the reduced setting, the engine outputs about 50% of max horsepower.
+This estimate uses the reasonable formula that each gallon/hr produces 13 hp and also agrees with a chart in the original Rotax 912 Operator's Manual.

 Engine operation